Why We Wrote This Guide

 Lawyer (Entertainment Attorney)

-Laws govern the music industry.
 From the moment an original song is created and put into a fixed form, it gains legal protection.
 Under current American copyright law, that protection remains for 70 years after the author’s death in the United States.
 After that point, the creation enters the public domain.
 The entire music industry revolves around profiting from songs during their lifespan (copyright duration) by exploiting the six exclusive rights first granted to the original owner.
-Negotiations and agreements made without the proper supervision of an attorney that is able to foresee potential problems often prove to be detrimental for copyright owners.
+Negotiations and agreements made without the proper supervision of an attorney who is able to foresee potential problems often prove to be detrimental for copyright owners.
 Artists hire lawyers for the same reasons most businesses do: to provide legal counsel, create and review contracts, handle negotiations, serve as representation in court if necessary, and provide an insider perspective on industry legal trends.

 Distributors get recorded songs into the public marketplace.
 Artists (or their label/other representation) grant distributors the right to sell their recordings and products in exchange for a portion of the money received from each sale.
 Distribution companies also work to distribute music on streaming platforms.
 For more details on the role of a distributor in an artist’s team and the role of distribution in the music industry, access Exploration’s distribution guide.